Tag Archives: proper etiquette

 argument aftermath

 You have a captive audience.
 Literally, your partner is trapped with nowhere to go.
-If they are not ready for this conversation or you are not abiding by the sharing rules of the speaking rock, you will land yourself in a bigger argument and possibly on the receiving end of the Silent Treatment.
+If they are not ready for this conversation or you are not abiding by the sharing rules of the speaking rock, you will land yourself in a bigger argument and possibly on the receiving end of the Silent Treatment or the law with a speeding ticket.

 Trust me on this.
 Getting out of the car to walk is so clické, but young couples everywhere have been there.
 Perhaps, it is their flair for the dramatic.
 But as we get older no one has time for walking (or the shoes because, let`s face it, these talks always happen when we are dressed up) and more often than not we are on the highway.